 Son Homer L. Gribble (1898-1977) was born on Oct.
 15, 1898 in Uniontown.

-He married Sarah K. Gribble (1895-1966), daughter of John L. and Sarah (Hardsock) McCune of Brownsville.
+He married Sarah K. McCune (Sept.
+28, 1895-1966), daughter of John L. and Sarah (Hardsock) McCune of Brownsville.
 She was four years older than her husband.

-Their four children were Martha Bulstra (or "Buletza"?), Barbara Vance, Elizabeth Hough and John L. Gribble.
+The four children they produced together were Martha Buletza, Barbara Vance, Elizabeth Hough and John L. Gribble.

-Circa 1938, their residence was in Blainesburg, PA.
-Later, they made their home on Jefferson Avenue and at 509 Jackson Avenue in West Brownsville, Fayette County.
+Circa 1938, the Gribbles' residence was in Blainesburg near West Brownsville, PA.
+Later, they made their home on Jefferson Avenue and at 509 Jackson Avenue in West Brownsville.
 They belonged to the Christian Missionary Alliance Church of West Brownsville.

 Homer was a longtime engineer for the Monessen Southwestern Railroad of the Wheeling-Pittsburgh Steel Corporation.
 He also was a member of the Brotherhood of Locomotive Engineers and the California Hill Gun Club.